The Shifter

 Feral Warrior

-you can make a Natural Weapon attack as a bonus action.
+Also, whenever you use your action to Dash or Disengage, you can make one Natural Weapon attack as a bonus action.

 Mystical Strikes